-Nickelodeon’s very first game show, Double Dare was also its longest running, officially entering syndication in 1988 and spurring two spin-offs: Family Double Dare and Double Dare 2000.
-Long-time comedian warm-up host Marc Summers took on hosting duties and went on to build himself a brand as a Nickelodeon host.
+Nickelodeon's very first game show, Double Dare, was also its longest-running, officially entering syndication in 1988 and spurring two spin-offs: Family Double Dare and Double Dare 2000.
+Long-time comedian Marc Summers took on hosting duties and went on to build himself a brand as a Nickelodeon host.
 The show combined the best of both game show worlds, interspersing physical challenges with trivia rounds in which teams could dare and double dare each other to answer the questions for double and quadruple their value.
 Physical challenges were often messy, over-the-top stunts, such as catching meatballs while standing in a giant bowl of spaghetti or racing to catch pies in your pants.
-Double Dare’s signature set piece, however, was always its bonus round — a giant, gross-out obstacle course renamed the “Slopstacle Course” in Double Dare 2000.
+Double Dare's signature set piece, however, was always its bonus round—a giant, gross-out obstacle course, renamed the "Slopstacle Course" in Double Dare 2000.
 Teams raced over and through an obstacle course filled with oversized items, like a Sundae Slide covered in chocolate syrup and ice cream, to find flags hidden under various substances.
-Most memorably, the course included “Pick It,” a giant nose with a flag hidden inside — contestants had to root around in the nostrils to win.
+Most memorably, the course included "Pick It," a giant nose with a flag hidden inside—contestants had to root around in the nostrils to win.
 The show remains so popular that it continues as a live show at Nickelodeon Suites Resort in Orlando and is rumored to be returning to the network sometime in the future.
-ABC’s The Goldbergs devoted a 2016 episode to the show in which Adam hunts for the perfect Double Dare teammate.
+ABC's The Goldbergs devoted a 2016 episode to the show in which Adam hunts for the perfect Double Dare teammate.

 Legends of the Hidden Temple (1993–1995)

-Legends of the Hidden Temple allowed every kid to indulge his or her fantasies of being Indiana Jones.
+Legends of the Hidden Temple allowed every kid to indulge in their fantasies of being Indiana Jones.
 Six teams of two competed in physical challenges and answered history, mythology, and geography trivia to enter the temple and retrieve a legendary artifact.
-The teams — the Red Jaguars, Blue Barracudas, Green Monkeys, Orange Iguanas, Purple Parrots, and Silver Snakes — have gone on to inspire popular T-shirts and Halloween costumes.
+The teams—the Red Jaguars, Blue Barracudas, Green Monkeys, Orange Iguanas, Purple Parrots, and Silver Snakes—have gone on to inspire popular T-shirts and Halloween costumes.
 The show featured Olmec, a giant talking Mayan statue, which told the legends of the temple and instructed contestants on gameplay.